 Creating a file structure for accounting is critical for the overall success of the business.
 If properly structured, data retrieval and information access add to the overall value of the company.
 This article teaches the new business owner how to create a file structure to use with accounting.

 The primary goal of creating a file structure is to make data retrieval easy and understandable by just about anyone involved in office operations.
-Keep in mind that the end user is how the structure is developed.
-From a simple format to a more complicated structure incorporating the entire office, the file structure should be organized in a systematic approach.
+Keep in mind that the end-user is how the structure is developed.
+From a simple format to a more complicated structure incorporating the entire office, organize the file structure in a systematic approach.
 First, break down the accounting function into the respective areas of importance.
 Next, subdivide these areas by accounting cycles.
 Finally, incorporate the accounting software function and the overall office to end up with a well-organized file structure for the company.

 Accounting has 10 basic areas of continuous contribution.
 They are as follows: